 The Government of Saskatchewan governs the issuance of seismic exploration licences and explosive permits to conduct seismic exploration activities.

 In order to conduct, or permit, seismic programs in Saskatchewan, a company requires a Licence to Conduct Seismic Exploration.

 The fee formerly charged for a seismic licence is covered under the Administrative Levy.

-Complete the appropriate application form(s) and submit with applicable fee(s) to the Ministry of the Economy.
+Complete the appropriate application form(s) and submit with applicable fee(s) to the Ministry of Energy and Resources.